grantcolley/dotnetwhat/README.md

 > Memory accesses to properly aligned data of primitive and Enum types with sizes up to the platform pointer size are always atomic.
 The value that is observed is always a result of complete read and write operations.
 >
 > Primitive types: `bool`, `char`, `int8`, `uint8`, `int16`, `uint16`, `int32`, `uint32`, `int64`, `uint64`, `float32`, `float64`, native `int`, native unsigned `int`.
 >
 > Managed references are always aligned to their size on the given platform and accesses are atomic.

+### Atomicity of Variables, Volatility and Interlocking

+##### Atomic
+Atomic simply means a read from memory, or a write to memory will be done in one single step.
+So, when you assign a variable, the assignment happens in a single step, and likewise with reading a variable i.e. assigning only half a variable value in one step is not atomic, and likewise with reading only half a variable.

+> [!TIP]
 >
 > The following methods perform atomic memory accesses regardless of the platform when the location of the variable is managed by the runtime.
 > - `System.Threading.Interlocked` methods
 > - `System.Threading.Volatile` methods
 >
 > Example: `Volatile.Read<double>(ref location)` on a 32 bit platform is atomic, while an ordinary read of location may not be.

-### Atomicity of Variables, Volatility and Interlocking

-##### Atomic
-Atomic simply means a read from memory, or a write to memory will be done in one single step.
-So, when you assign a variable, the assignment happens in a single step, and likewise with reading a variable i.e. assigning only half a variable value in one step is not atomic, and likewise with reading only half a variable.

 >  [!Note]
 >